dasoe/ofxUltralight/README.md

 ### Status

 * For now only CPU rendering, GPU ist yet to come.
 (Please check out [IanByuns work](https://github.com/IanByun/ofxUltralight-byun) for a GPU solution.)
+* Basic loading of URLs, Files and raw HTML.
 * Mouse klick and scroll wheel implementation.
 * Basic keyboard implementation.
+* High-level (easy to understand and use) code in your App.
+* Communication OF->Ultralight and Ultralight->OF.
 * Only windows for now.
 I will definetely do a Linux Version, though.
 * *example-basic-CPU* shows how to use in general.
 * *example-communication-GUI* shows how to do communication between Broser (JS) and OF, both directions.